xinge2020cn/ICVS-GBM-PFS/README.md

 ## Repository scope

 This repository contains source code and fixed analysis parameters.
 It does not contain patient records, MRI volumes, masks, RNA-seq matrices, model checkpoints, or patient-level predictions.
-Access to institutional data remains subject to ethics approval, data-use agreements, and local governance.
-The reported numerical results cannot be recreated without the governed study data and locked model artifacts.

-All input identifiers must be nonidentifying surrogates.
-Names, medical-record numbers, accession numbers, dates, and raw DICOM metadata must not be placed in the manifest or committed to version control.

 ## Installation